Preparing for a Long Tournament Day – Your Body

 Some people fear a professional poker player joining their table in tournament.
 But you should consider yourself lucky.
 It’s actually a great opportunity, especially at the start of a tournament when the blinds are deep and you can easily avoid playing against them, to learn from the best.

-Observe them, see what they are doing:
+Observe them, see what they are doing.
+See what they do that makes you feel uncomfortable.

 “Patience and observation are two of the most undervalued skills in poker.”